rapidsms/rapidsms/docs/internals/contributing/index.rst

 Submitting code
 ---------------

-* Check for open issues or open a fresh issue in the `ticket tracker`_ to start a discussion around a   feature idea or a bug.
+#.
+Check for open issues or open a fresh issue in the `ticket tracker`_ to
+   start   a discussion around a   feature idea or a bug.
 Send a message to the `rapidsms-dev`_ mailing list to request feedback.

-* Fork the repository on GitHub to start making your changes (relative to the master branch).
+#.
+Fork the repository on GitHub to start making your changes (relative to the
+   master branch).

-* Follow the RapidSMS :ref:`coding standards <coding-standards>`.
+#.
+Follow the RapidSMS :ref:`coding standards <coding-standards>`.

-* Write a test which shows that the bug was fixed or that the feature works as expected.
+#.
+Write a test which shows that the bug was fixed or that the feature works as
+   expected.

-* Run the RapidSMS :doc:`test suite <testing>` to make sure nothing unexpected broke.
+#.
+Run the RapidSMS :doc:`test suite <testing>` to make sure nothing unexpected
+   broke.
 We only accept pull requests with passing tests.

-* Write new or update old documentation to describe the changes you made.
+#.
+Write new or update old documentation to describe the changes you made.

-* Make sure to add yourself to AUTHORS.
+#.
+Make sure to add yourself to `AUTHORS`_.

-* Send a pull request and request feedback on `rapidsms-dev`_.
+#.
+Send a pull request and request feedback on `rapidsms-dev`_.

 .. _coding-standards: